 - Yasmine Sfendla, The University of Queensland – Talking with light.

-- Mrs Prameela Rani Vanambathina @prameela2511, The University of Queensland – Assessment and Identification of molecular markers for Helicoverpa armigera (pod boerer) resistance in Australian wild Cajanus species.
+- Mrs Prameela Rani Vanambathina @prameela2511, The University of Queensland – Pigeonpea crossed borders for resistance.

 Stay tuned for announcements about how you can watch all the entries and vote online for your favourite.